stevefranchak/code42-coding-assessment/README.md

 * Orgs can be fed into EngineerHomework.Models.OrgCollection.Generate out-of-order and there is no restriction on Org.ParentId needing to be less than Org.Id
 * Orgs are stored in order of ascending Id so that, regardless of insertion order, the nodes are visited the same way
 * Tried to conform to [Microsoft's C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
+* Replaced the IEntityBuilder and its derived classes that came with the starter project to an IEntityGenerator

 Possible problems with a large data set:
 * Overflowing ints?